ChetasShree/viddeo_call_flutter/README.md

 # Video Calling App 📱
 ## Tech Stack used :- flutter (<a href="https://www.agora.io/en/?utm_source=google&utm_medium=cpc&utm_keyword=agora&utm_device=c&utm_campaign=brand-india&utm_content="><strong>used Agora</strong></a>)<br/>

-## This is a Video Calling app where I have integrated Agora , we can genrate a new meeting code or join through a existing meeting code , it is similar to a gmeet or zoom meeting where many people can have a video call meeting
+## This is a Video Calling app where I have integrated Agora , we can generate a new meeting code or join through an existing meeting code , it is similar to a gmeet or zoom meeting where many people can have a video call meeting

 ### This is how it looks 💫
 ### App icon 👁️